flashbots/pm/commnuity-calls/README.md

 | [MEV Roasts](./mev-roasts/README.md)         | [Flashbots](https://writings.flashbots.net/)     |  Communication bridge between Flashbots and the broader community   |

-## Starting Your Own Community Call
+## 🌐 Starting Your Own Community Call
 Want to start your own community call?
-Open a Pull Request!
+Copy the [template](./template/) and open a Pull Request!